don-bski/perl-stuff/Wordle/README.md

 program functional in linux and windows environments.
 Linux uses UTF8 characters for drawing boxes around the letters.
 In windows, code page CP437 characters are used.
-Couldn't get UTF8 to work with strawberry perl though that effort is ongoing.
+Couldn't get UTF8 to work with strawberry perl though that effort is still ongoing.

-In windows, an escape sequence is needed to tell Win32::Console::ANSI that the CP437 characters are used.
-See https://bribes.org/perl/wANSIConsole.html for details. `\e(437X`.
+In windows, an escape sequence `\e(437X` is needed to tell Win32::Console::ANSI that the CP437 characters are used.
+See https://bribes.org/perl/wANSIConsole.html for details.
 This took more time than I care to admit to figure out.
 For an additional environmental workaround, the startup `-a` option can be used to disable box drawing.
 Use the `-2` option for double line letter boxes.